2020 Lectures

 solutions in Burnaby, Dr. Sanghera will present the current

-challenges that family doctors face and how we may look to unique
+challenges that family doctors face and how we may look at unique

 and collaborative solutions for the future.